Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Generalized Protrusions and Slice-Decomposition

-\begin{lemma} If $(G,k)$ is a yes instance to \tDS \, (\tCDS) then (a) $|L(M^*)| \leq \eta(H) k$; (b) $|S_{\geq 3}(M^*)|\leq \eta(H) k-1$; and (c) $|\mathscr{P}_2(M^*)|\leq 2 \eta(H) k-1$.
-Here $\eta(H)$ is the factor of approximation in Lemma~\ref{lemma:approximation} (Lemma~\ref{lemma:approximationcds}). \end{lemma} \begin{proof} Root the tree at an arbitrary node of degree at least $3$, say $r$.
-If there is no node of degree $3$ or more in $M^*$ then we know that the $T$ is a path and the proof follows.
+\begin{lemma} Let $M^*$ be the subgraph formed by the edges in $\cal F$.
+If $(G,k)$ is a yes instance of \tDS \, (\tCDS) then (a) $|L(M^*)| \leq \eta(H) k$; (b) $|S_{\geq 3}(M^*)|\leq \eta(H) k-1$; and (c) $|\mathscr{P}_2(M^*)|\leq 2 \eta(H) k-1$.
+Here $\eta(H)$ is the factor of approximation in Lemma~\ref{lemma:approximation} (Lemma~\ref{lemma:approximationcds}). \end{lemma} \begin{proof} Root the tree at an arbitrary node $r$ of degree at least $3$ in $M^*$.
+If there is no node of degree $3$ or more in $M^*$ then we know that $M^*$ is a path, and the proof follows.
 We call a pair of nodes $u$ and $v$ {\em siblings} if they do not belong to the same path from the root $r$ in $M^*$.
 Observe that all the leaves of $M^*$ are siblings.